Theming

 DashboardSidebar

-The sidebar uses CSS variables for colours:
+The sidebar uses the brand navy ($dark) with CSS variables for links:

 .sidebar {